Sepulveda Transit Corridor: Controversy and public opinion

-Phase Two: Westside–LAX
+Phase 2: Westside–LAX

 Initial alternatives analysis

-Early concepts for phase two from E Line to the (at the time unbuilt but now operational) K Line were released in 2019, with detailed connections to the under-construction LAX Automated People Mover.
-Metro is currently completing the Phase one Draft Environmental Impact Report (DEIR).
-The DEIR is studying the alignments that would effect the north end of phase two.
-It is scheduled for release by spring of 2025.
-After the DEIR is released, Metro will pick a alignment, a Locally Preferred Alternative (LPA) and the Metro Board will vote to accept the decision thereafter.

-There are two main modes for phase two of the corridor.
+Prior to the selection of the LPA in January 2026, Metro studied both monorail and heavy rail alternatives for Phase 2 of the corridor.
 Five proposed concepts begin at either Expo/Bundy station or Expo/Sepulveda station, contingent on the terminus of the first phase of the project.
 All routes terminate at the LAX/Metro Transit Center.
-This terminus station will offer transfers to the C Line, K Line, and the LAX Automated People Mover.
+This terminus station will offer transfers to the C Line, K Line, and SkyLink.

 Concepts include routing south along Sepulveda Boulevard, Overland Avenue, Centinela Avenue, and I-405, with possible intermediate stops at Venice Boulevard, Culver City Transit Center, the Howard Hughes Center, and Sepulveda Boulevard at Manchester Boulevard.
 The Sepulveda Boulevard route option would be completed as below-grade heavy rail, while the I-405 option could be completed as either a combination of elevated and below-grade heavy rail or a combination of elevated and below-grade monorail.

 Metro's July 2019 updated concepts for Phase 2 added a stop along Santa Monica Boulevard per public popular demand.
 They added the fifth concept, extending the east/west Purple Line Extension terminus south towards LAX, creating a one-seat HRT trip from LAX to Downtown Los Angeles along Centinela Avenue.

 All north-to-south routes from the E Line to LAX are: